reasonmii/reasonmii/README.md

 ### Hi there 👋

-I’m currently working on LG U+ as a data analyst.
+I’m currently working on LG U+ as a data analyst.</br>
-I did a double major in Library and Information Science and Journalism and Mass Communication.
+I did a double major in Library and Information Science and Journalism and Mass Communication at SungKyunKwan university.

 <!--
 **reasonmii/reasonmii** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.